- Ph.D. in education, concentration in art education, Virginia Commonwealth University (December 2022)

 - M.A. in business journalism, Florida International University

 - B.A. in international communications and international affairs, American University of Paris in France

 - A.A. in communication/journalism, Miami-Dade Community College - Wolfson Campus

 Line of research

-Medina-Messner’s research interests include understanding Latino/Latinx and underrepresented communities in education.
-Her research agenda includes working on social media and health communication issues and exploring Latinx communities and their visual culture.
-Her application of community-based practices in Art Education aims to facilitate student academic engagement and success.
+Medina-Messner’s research interests include understanding Latino/Latinx/Hispanic communities in education and in the digital space.
+Her research agenda includes working on social media and health communication issues and exploring Latinx/Latino communities and their visual culture.

 Research and scholarship

 - Guidry O’Donnell, N. H., Messner, M., Medina-Messner, V., Crenshaw, J., Rodriguez, R., & Rugas, F. (2020).
 How mass communication programs can facilitate voter engagement on campus.
 Teaching Journalism and Mass Communications, 10 (2), 55-58.